hooksie1/bbolt-api/README.md

 # bbolt API

 This is a simple REST API for interacting with bbolt.
-The server looks for an environment variable named `DATABASE_PATH`.
+The server looks for an environment variable named `DATABASE_PATH` and an environment variable named `SERVER_PORT`.

 The server only opens one database.
 The server is lightweight, so if you need more than one database you can just run another server.